 4. The chicken food forest

-Planted in October 2018 and including more than 100 perennial edible plants that chickens will enjoy to eat and will not destroy, for more information on this food forest please click here
+Planted in October 2018 and including more than 100 perennial edible plants that chickens will enjoy to eat and will not destroy, for more information on this food forest please click here. p.s all of the below has been planted we will update the blog and photo soon.

-Planted in 2018, this 100 square meter area is fenced off with over 150 tree and shrubs planted in swales.
+Planted in 2018 through 2019, this 150 square meter area is fenced off with over 150 tree and shrubs planted in swales.
 It includes a windbreak and plants and trees that will give us a yield but also sheep and chickens can enjoy and not destroy.
-We plan to integrate chickens in 2019 and sheep in 2021.
+We plan to integrate chickens in 2020 and sheep in 2022.
+Click here for more information on this field and its design.

 6. Reforestation area

-This is a 1 hectare area we have fenced off and planted more than 40 species of trees and shrubs as part of our reforestation effort in November 2018, it is complete with a new lake, a windbreak and many wild fruit trees.
-We plan to integrate sheep into this in a few years to help keep the grass, weeds and low hanging branches down that can present a fire risk.
-Click here to read more
+This is a 1-hectare area we have fenced off and planted more than 40 species of trees and shrubs as part of our reforestation effort in November 2018, November 2019 and to be finished in Spring 2020, it is complete with a new lake, a windbreak and many wild fruit trees.
+We plan to integrate sheep into this in a few years to help keep the grass, weeds and low hanging branches down that can present a fire risk until then we will cut the grass which will offset carbon and build soil.

 7. Future areas to work with

-- More than 10 hectares for reforestation, Each year we plan to fence 1 hectare and fill it with trees.
+- More than 10 hectares for reforestation, Each year we plan to fence 1 hectare and fill it with trees using different Agroforestry methods including principles from silvopasture, restoration agriculture, carbon farming food forests, forest gardens.

 - 4 Lower terraces, these hold more water and we plan to convert these into food forests with space for summer vegetables